File a Home Insurance Claim Like a Pro

 Really expensive, no receipt

-If you're missing paper trails for things that were legitimately expensive, go through your phone pics, Instagram, Facebook, pics from parties you hosted, ask friends for their pics at parties you hosted, etc. Check every photo you can find that was taken in your house and come up with any evidence you possibly can.
+If you're missing paper trails for things that were legitimately expensive, go through your phone pictures, Instagram, Facebook, TikTok, Tweets from parties you hosted, ask friends for their pics at parties you hosted, etc. Check every photo you can find that was taken in your house and come up with any evidence you possibly can.
 For anything that could potentially be deemed expensive, you are going to need proof.

 At your service,